-- Establishing ground rules so as to promote a positive and safe climate for discussion. - Distancing techniques fictional characters and scenarios are used often arrived at with pupil input. - Role-play (this might involve rehearsing refusal skills or responding to a pressurising peer or scenario). - Reviewing values (clarifying one's own values and discovering how these relate to those of others). - An approach which is inclusive and respectful: the Equality Act 2010 is taught explicitly but is also modelled throughout by teachers.
+- Establishing ground rules so as to promote a positive and safe climate for discussion. - Distancing techniques fictional characters and scenarios are used often arrived at with pupil input. - Role-play (this might involve rehearsing refusal skills or responding to a pressurising peer or scenario). - Reviewing values (clarifying one's own values and discovering how these relate to those of others). - Providing "trigger warnings" both in advance of a lesson and on an introductory slide - when teaching topics that some pupils might find traumatic, and allowing pupils to absent themselves (or take a short break) from the lesson. - An approach which is inclusive and respectful: the Equality Act 2010 is taught explicitly but is also modelled throughout by teachers.
 We recognise that our pupils will come from a variety of religious and cultural traditions.
 The School is committed to allowing a variety of perspectives to be expressed, within the law and within the broader ethos of the School.
 Pupils are affirmed in their equality and uniqueness, whilst recognising that everyone with their differences can be right. - Differentiating in response to Special Educational Needs and Disability (SEND): all teaching staff are aware of SEND profiles for pupils in every subject and learning situation.
 RSHE is no exception to this and teachers will adapt approaches so that each pupil has full access to the content of the programme.